 Depending on how critical those assets are to your business, the risk of losing them may be too great to bear.
 However, only you as the business owner can truly evaluate whether the risk of losing an asset is worth the money you receive from the secured loan.

-Ready to Sign a Personal Guarantee?
+3. Am I Willing to Sign a Personal Guarantee?

 Some business owners want to avoid signing a personal guarantee at all costs, while others don’t mind.
 If you’re ready to sign a personal guarantee, then an unsecured business loan may be an attractive option.